NIRCam Short Wavelength Grism Time Series

 Wavelength coverage from Table 3 for the available DHS blocking filters.
 The vertical black lines represent the horizontal extent of the NIRCam SW detectors (A1 & A2 at left, A3 & A4 at right), with the science X coordinate increasing to the right, while wavelength increases to the left.
 The vertical axis is arbitrary.
 First order spectra footprints are show in blue, while second order are in orange.
 The top and bottom panels are for the along-dispersion field points, as determined by the filter choice on the LW channel.
 The gray vertical dashed lines represent the position of the undeflected wavelength (1.36 or 0.68 μm in 1st and 2nd order, respectively), and also the position of a direct image at either the F322W2 or F444W field point.

-Saturation and Sensitivity
+Saturation and sensitivity

 Because the DHS sub-apertures sample such small fractions of the primary mirror (see Table 1), saturation limits are relatively high and sensitivity relatively low compared to the long wavelength grism time-series values.